Finding a place to live

 On this page you will find links and advice on how to find accommodation in Borås.
 Finding a place to live can be difficult and time consuming and we advice all students to begin searching as early as possible.

 The biggest and most popular housing agency is AB Bostäder, that offers both student housing and regular apartments.
-Information about how to book a room with them are sent out by email to exchange- and fee paying students.
-You can also read more about the booking process at their website AB Bostäder (external link)
+Information about how to book a room with them can be found on their website AB Bostäder (external link)

 Searching for housing at a rental agency

 There are a number of rental agencies in Borås that rent out apartments and rooms to both students and the general public.
-Unfortunately, not all rental agencies have websites in English and many asks for a Swedish Personal number in order to register and apply for apartments.
+Unfortunately, not all rental agencies have websites in English and many asks for a Swedish social security number in order to register and apply for apartments.
 As their application procedures for foreign nationals differs we recommend that you contact the rental agency directly by phone or by email to find out how they can help you.
 Keep in mind that it is common for rental agencies to ask for a deposit of one to three months’ rent when you are only in Sweden temporarily.
 A list of rental agencies in Borås and its surrounding areas can be found at the municipality website.
 List of rental agencies at Boras.se (external link, Swedish only)

 Searching for a sublet apartment or a room